- Product Portfolio

 - Stay Connected

-The proliferation of new feed additives billing themselves as alternatives to antibiotic growth promoters may be among the most pressing challenges in the feed industry today, industry leaders say.
+The proliferation of new feed additives billing themselves as alternatives to antibiotic growth promoters may be among the most pressing challenges in the animal feed industry today, industry leaders say.

-“There are so many on the market, and there are so many different claims, that this can bring some difficulty to the industry,” Plinio Barbarino, head of global product management at BIOMIN, told attendees of VIV Asia this March.
+“There are so many on the market, and there are so many different claims, that this can bring some difficulty to the industry,” Plinio Barbarino, head of global product management at BIOMIN, told attendees of VIV Asia in March.
 “Sometimes we are selecting the wrong products, and if we don’t understand why we are using the products, we increase this risk.”